sajjad-git/spatial-stats-vae/README.md

 3. Run setup.sh by running ./setup.sh in terminal.
 4. If you're running the training for the first time, the code will ask for a WandB API key.
 Enter a valid API key.
+5. To see our tiny paper, see toward_learning_latent_variable.pdf.